 Overall, my expenses were about $550 for everything — registration which included five tournaments, a cocktail reception, and a banquet.
 I earned back just about that amount in tournament winnings.
 In cash games, I made about $150 — although I played very little.
 In past years, I’d spent massive hours playing all the crazy games and even had years when I experienced $6,000-$7,000 cash swings (we sometimes have big games break out).
 But this year was considerably lighter since I was eager to spend more time with many of my friends away from the poker table.

-Which now brings me to the other activities at BARGE.
+This now brings me to the other activities at BARGE.

-Frankly, you can do just about anything with this group.
+You can do just about anything with this group.
 There are sushi dinners, beer guzzlings, whisky tastings, steak dinners, smokers, anti-smokers, gun range visits, golf outings, karaoke night, fun runs, craps crawls, and who knows what else that goes on?
 Every night of the week, there are optional things to do aside from poker.
 It’s like a cruise ship, only it’s on land and there are no annoying kids around.

 This year, I went to the Chicago Brewery three times with friends, ate lunch at the Carson Kitchen (a new upscale place within walking distance), and had a fancy dinner at The Meat Bazaar (SLS Casino) with Bruce Kramer, Stevan Goldman, Ben Gamble, Asya Kamsky, and Chuck Weinstock.
 Then, there was karaoke night held at Binion’s which went for many hours until like 3 am.
-I missed the golf outing and the fun run this year, because there’s no way in hell I can wake up at 6 am to either play golf of go for a run.
+I missed the golf outing and the fun run this year because there’s no way in hell I can wake up at 6 am to either play golf or go for a run.
 A man’s got to know his limitations.

 I was explaining earlier about some of the interesting players who come to BARGE.
 What’s really amazing is the success stories that have come out of this annual gathering.
-I know I’m missing quite a few names, but here’s just a short list of those who have attended BARGE, in most cases, multiple times:
+I know I’m missing quite a few names, but here’s just a shortlist of those who have attended BARGE, in most cases, multiple times: